Home

 “Black Americans’ Mobility Trap”

 This Research Analysis Brief brings a topic to the surface about which not much is heard.
-We mainly hear about the nearly magical benefits of technology and artificial intelligence, with seldom a word concerning wide ranging and pernicious problems within certain technological systems broadly.
-In this case, we discuss information and communications technology (mobility) systems and emphasize their nightmarish nature and that related solutions are tightly linked to a fundamental requirement to reorient our society from a Western World (capitalist) mentality to an “Afrikan” centric mindset.
+We mainly hear about the nearly magical benefits of technology and artificial intelligence with seldom a word concerning wide ranging and pernicious problems within certain technological systems broadly.
+In this case, we discuss information and communications technology (mobility) systems, emphasize their nightmarish nature, and discuss how related solutions are tightly linked to a fundamental requirement to reorient our society from a Western World (capitalist) mentality to an “Afrikan” centric mindset.

 In 2019, BlackEconomics.org released a Strategy Brief entitled, “More Than A Conqueror: One Black American Strategy.
 No, this goes back further to 2012 when a Working Paper was prepared entitled, “All it Takes is One.”
 In any event, those two submissions led to our 2020 book entitled, Exodus: A Book for Black Americans Suggesting a Way Out and Up.
 The latter book and a few subsequent submissions caused us to visit Brookings, South Dakota briefly in 2023, and most recently we visited Fargo, North Dakota in December 2024 – January 2025.
 Hence, 57 Days in Fargo.